AT some point towards the end of last week, something strange happened.

 But at some point on Thursday, the list ran out of things to do for the trip.

-My hair was cut, cash of various denominations sorted, vital paperwork collated, everything necessary (and otherwise) was bought and bags packed.
+My hair was cut, cash of various currencies sorted, vital paperwork collated, everything necessary (and otherwise) was bought and bags packed.
 Well, sort of.
 Everything – bar a last-ditch repeat prescription – was shoehorned in ahead of a final pack which, even with a reorganisation and a few pieces ditched, is likely to do much to harm my reputation as an over packer.

 Actually don’t think it is too bad.
 Or too heavy, especially as the terminal is just over the road from the front door of the hotel (actually think it is further from my room to the door than it is from there to the terminal).
 Handy when the meet is just after 5am tomorrow.